atomiv/atomiv.github.io/_pages/framework/08-system-admin/01-overview.md

 ### Backups

 Depending on whether the company has a backup solution or not, the administrator should take care of whether the third-party software he uses works smoothly or devises a solution to back up data and, if necessary, the operating system as a whole.

+If it is possible to simulate a situation where disaster recovery is needed as soon as possible.

+### Patching

+regularly download operating system furnaces to increase security against known vulnerabilities.

+### Test software installation

+Before installing any software, it is best to do a virtual machine test to avoid possible file loss and poor system setup.